Close Banner

 Inside This Post Inside This Post

-You may hear some people refer to it as a disability pass or DAS card.
+As a heads up, you may hear some people refer to it as a disability pass or DAS card.
 The “pass” or “card” portion of the name is leftover lingo from a time when guests were provided with a paper or plastic card to use in the program.
-Today, the DAS is fully digital and integrated into your ticket or MagicBand, so no additional card or media is needed.
-And a new feature includes being able to receive DAS return times through the My Disney Experience app!
+Today, DAS is fully digital and integrated into your ticket or MagicBand, so no additional card or media is needed, and you can receive DAS return times through the My Disney Experience app.

 Who Qualifies for Assistance from DAS?

-Guests in wheelchairs can usually be accommodated at the point of entry in most rides, so if your only concern is about lines and boarding with a scooter or wheelchair, you may not need the DAS at all.
-The DAS is designed to support those guests who have needs beyond being wheelchair-bound or beyond limited mobility.
-If you’re only worried about getting through the line queue or accessing a ride with a scooter, you can simply head to your chosen attraction.
-Cast members are well trained and will be able to assist you without the need for the DAS.
+Wheelchair users can usually be accommodated at the point of entry at most rides, so if your only concern is about lines and boarding with a scooter or wheelchair, you may not need DAS.
+DAS is designed to support guests who have needs beyond using a wheelchair or limited mobility.
+If you’re worried about getting through the line queue or accessing a ride with a scooter, you can simply head to your chosen attraction.
+Cast members are well-trained and will be able to help you navigate.

 How Do I Get DAS?